Climate and Average Weather Year Round in Bordils Spain

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.6 months, from July 4 to September 22, with an average temperature above 70°F. The day of the year with the warmest water is August 13, with an average temperature of 73°F.
+The time of year with warmer water lasts for 2.6 months, from July 5 to September 23, with an average temperature above 70°F. The month of the year in Bordils with the warmest water is August, with an average temperature of 73°F.

-The time of year with cooler water lasts for 4.9 months, from December 7 to May 2, with an average temperature below 59°F. The day of the year with the coolest water is February 16, with an average temperature of 55°F.
+The time of year with cooler water lasts for 4.9 months, from December 8 to May 3, with an average temperature below 59°F. The month of the year in Bordils with the coolest water is February, with an average temperature of 55°F.

 Best Time of Year to Visit